antonidag/myblog/content/en/posts/benchmark-condition/index.md

 Percentage difference ≈ <math><mrow><mn>12.25</mn><mo>%</mo></mrow></math>

-There is also a pattern that correlates with the amount of elements.
-It seems that the more elements as input the time per element eventually goes down.
-This trend seems to be true for all the implementations and is not isolated to one workflow.
-It would be really interesting to see for how long this trend would continue on if we would keep on incrementing with 500 elements.
-Will it just continue to on and give better and better time per element.
+There seams to be a pattern that correlates with the amount of elements, the time per element eventually goes down.
+This seems to be true for all the implementations and is not isolated to one workflow.
+I think this is related to the Logic Apps overhead.
+At a sertant amount of elements we start to "win back" due to scaling mechanism and  therefor we seeing this trend.

-Before you start and implementing any optimization I think you need to consider if it is worth or not?
-What will it cost you?
-The Readability, maintenance are important factors in the application life cycle.
-Therefor you might want to wait until there is evidence of a bottleneck before you start optimizing.

-Anyway, if we play around with a case where per element it takes 1 seconds and we have 86 400 items, it will take 24 hours to process all the elements.
-This optimization could then potentially save us around 3.4 hours, which would be good!
-But if the goal is bring down the process time to a few hours, then this optimization would only be apart of the solution.

-The results from these benchmarks are not to be seen as right and wrong, meaning that one or the other method is better or worse.
-These results only indicates that in a partially situation you might get a similar output.
-Bare in mind that the data collection has
-## Summary
+One of the surprises with the benchmarks was the Inline Code implementation, it was on avg 30 % slower per element!
+I do not know how the Inline code action works in the background, but probably there is some overhead with Node process that is running our code and somehow causing this performance decrease.

+I think interesting next steps would be to create a more complex nested statement, to see if there we will get the same results or will it be any difference between the implementation.
+Perhaps in such a case the Inline Code action will preform better?
+Another step would be to increase the amount of elements in the input arrays up to 100 000 elements to explore Logic App will behave if the trend shown will be flatten or keep improving, where is the break point?